mailsac/mailsac-examples/services/custom_domains/custom_domains.rst

 #.
 Confirm MX records.

-   If the MX record is correct an "OK" image will appear next to the "MX Record Type" section of "DNS Records"
+   If the MX records are correct, an "OK" image will appear next to the "MX Record Type" section of "DNS Records"

    .. image:: byod_mx_verified.png